The Creation Research Museum of Ontario

 Fall Kawartha Lakes fossil trip

-Site one we begin with a safety talk as there are some hazards on both sites.
+At site one we begin with a safety talk as there are some hazards on both sites.

 I've directed them to hammer on the dark blue rock as that is the trilobite bearing seam.